Whereiswendy/CryptoClustering/README.md

   - Optimal `k` identified using the elbow method.

 - **Same Number of Clusters:**
-  - Both methods (original data and PCA data) determined the same number of clusters: 4.
+  - Both methods (original scaled data and PCA data) determined the same number of clusters: 4.

 ## Conclusion

 Using PCA for dimensionality reduction before clustering with K-means results in clearer and more distinct clusters.
-This approach reduces the complexity of the data, making clustering more efficient and visualization more interpretable.
+This approach reduces the complexity of the data, making clustering more efficient and visualisation more interpretable.
 However, some information loss may occur due to dimensionality reduction.

 ## Reproducibility